Level sets of prevalent H\"older functions: Discussion and an open question

-As discussed in the introduction, the original motivation for this paper was to apply the methods for the space of Weierstrass-type functions.
 To conclude the paper, we discuss the modification of our strategy for Weierstrass-type functions and where our methods fall short in proving \cref{conj:main}.
-The key thing to note is that if $\BB$ is a subspace of $\CC^{\alpha}([0,1])$ and one can construct an $\alpha$-bi-Hölder embedding $\Phi\colon \R^d\to \R$, whose coordinate functions are in $\BB$, then our results hold for prevalent functions in $\BB$.
+The key thing to note is that if one can construct an $\alpha$-bi-Hölder embedding $\Phi\colon \R^d\to \R$, whose coordinate functions are in $\WW^{\alpha,b}$, then our results hold for prevalent functions in $\WW^{\alpha,b}$.
 However, finding such a construction seems to be quite difficult and our efforts for doing this for Weierstrass-type functions have been unsuccessful.
 Therefore, we pose the construction as an open problem.